josquin-research-project/jrp-scores/README.md

 the resolution of the augmentation/diminution).

-Triplet brackets are given explicitly in the data using "V" and "Z" characters (this will change in the future).
+Triplet brackets are given explicitly in the data using "V" and "Z" characters.
 Triplet brackets indicate music that was originally in colored notation, which is a mensural equivalent of triplets.
-Music in 3 mensuration (an alternate mensural method of showing triplets) may be represented as modern rhythmic triplets in the data, but will not contain triplet brackets.
+Music in 3-mensuration (an alternate mensural method of showing triplets) may be represented as modern rhythmic triplets in the data, but will not contain triplet brackets.
+Mostly commonly 3-mensurtion music is represented in 3/1 modern time signatures, while colored notation are typically represented as triplets in 2/1 time signature.
+When the perceived beat is at the triplet wholenote level in colored notation, the modern time signature is given as 3/3%2.
+3%2 represents 2/3rds of a whole notes, or in other words a triplet whole note.
+So a 2/1 measure has the same duation as 3/3%2 (two wholenotes equals three triplet wholenotes).

 Ligatures are groups of notes with their heads attached to each other which typically gives information about the rhythm of the notes in mensural